 ATTACH THE SUPPORT:

 Now to attach the support to hold the square plastic planter inside the wooden box.
-The planter I purchased is larger at the top then at the bottom, so I need additional support at the bottom.
+The planter I purchased is larger at the top than at the bottom, so I need additional support at the bottom.
 With the wooden box upside down on a level surface, I place the plastic planter inside the box.
-Then I took the 15 inch 2×4 board and marked where it needed to be attached by laying it across the planter.
+Then I took the 15-inch 2×4 board and marked where it needed to be attached by laying it across the planter.
 I wanted the plastic planter 1/4 inch lower than the wooden box, so I measured the distance and took off a 1/4 inch.
 My distance came out to 1.25 inches.
 I then marked one side (on the inside) at this distance.
-Then I attached the 15 inch board to that side with 2.5 inch screws.
+Then I attached the 15-inch board to that side with 2.5-inch screws.
 I did this again for the opposite side.

 Then I attached the 7.5-inch boards inside those two boards but about 2-3 inches away from the sides.
 Looked like this.

 Now you should have a box, let’s add the legs with the box upside down.
 Pick a side on the box that you want to be the front.
 Make sure the bottom is level; if not use a sander to level (you don’t want wobbly legs).
 Then attach two legs on that side with the pockets facing the inside of the box.
-After attach the other 2 legs to the opposite side the same way.
+After attaching the other 2 legs to the opposite side the same way.
 SIDE NOTE: Picture below the legs are facing different directions, I decided I liked the look better of them all facing the same way.

 If you want to chance not waterproofing the wood, your box would now be complete.
 But if you want it to last, stain/waterproof the wood now.
 I used Ready Seal in Natural Cedar, same stuff we used on our fence and mailbox post.

 Another thing you can do is add pocket plugs into the pockets (I would suggest the top boards and maybe the legs) but this step is not needed.
 I have found it better to stain these first and then glue them into place.